Car Wash Nozzles

 Coating & Surface Treatment

-Apply chemicals, coatings, and pretreatment fluids with repeatable coverage across flat or shaped surfaces.
+Apply coatings, chemicals, and pretreatment fluids with repeatable coverage and controlled transfer efficiency.

 Cooling & Quenching